vallurumk/sheffield-bioinformatics-core.github.io/training/other-materials.md

 # Training from External Providers

-We have compiled this link of recommended materials from other providers
+We have compiled this link of recommended materials from other providers, and materials developed in previous roles.

 ## Youtube Playlists